 Most scenic places on Kauai are hidden in rugged and inaccessbile terrain.
 However, one easy place to get to, and not too far from the resorts in Kapaa is the popular Wailua Falls.
 It is located on HWY 583 (Maalo Road) just south of Kapaa, before Lihue.
 This waterfall is probably the biggest by volume of water that one sees in Kauai.
 As luck would have it we were able to see Wailua Falls with a rainbow.
 It's probably not all that rare, since Hawaii is the rainbow state afterall.

 For a great view overlooking the east end of Kauai, hike up the Nounou Mountain Trail.
-It offers 360 degree views of the towns of Kapaa and Wailua below.
+It offers panoramic views of the towns of Kapaa and Wailua below.
 Looking west you see Mount Wai'ale'ale only about five miles away.
 It is the wettest spot on earth - averaging 440 inches of rain annually.
 To get to Nounou Mountain Trail, drive about a mile in on Haleilio Road.
 The road is located just south of Coconut Marketplace in Wailua.
 Nounou Mountain Trail is much drier so it isn't as difficult of a hike as other Kauai hikes along the Na Pali coast.
 Looking north from this trail you can see Sleeping Giant in the distance, which is known as the King Kong Mountain.